junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Well, you can't help if you're dead or sick too."
 Dean points out the obvious, then adds half-heartedly, "Besides, who cares if a few flying monkeys died, not like they're so friendly or helpful in the past.
 Hell, personally I still think there are too many of them around, might as well..."

-"Dean."
-Sam warns quietly, and Dean shuts up just in time.
+"Dean," Sam warns quietly, and Dean shuts up just in time.

 Cas shakes off Dean's hands from his shoulder and stands up quickly, steps away from him.
 His eyes are furious now, and maybe also a little something like hurt.
 Dean can't say he didn't flinch.
 It reminds him so much of the very first time seeing Castiel in that barn.
 Even without his wings, Cas can sometimes still be very intimidating, terrifying even.

 "Sorry, didn't mean to..."
 Dean starts but gets cut off.

 Cas grits his teeth.
 "In case you forget, *I* happen to also be one of the 'flying monkeys.'"
 The air quotes almost get Dean choked on his own unintended laugh.
-He has to fight hard to stop the face muscle from twitching.
+He has to fight hard to stop his facial muscles from twitching.

 "They might be ass-butts from time to time, but they are still my brothers and sisters," Castiel says sternly.
 Dean avoids his glares and can't help but feel a sting in the chest.
 Even if he understands the saying -- believe him, he really does -- still, the word "brother" might just mean differently sometimes.